NREL/SOEP-QSS/README.md

 ### Conditionals

-Modelica supports conditional behavior via "if" and "when" blocks.
+Modelica supports conditional behavior _via_ "if" and "when" blocks.
 The QSS solver has classes representing if and when conditional blocks to provide this behavior.
 Each conditional block has a sequence of clauses that represent the if/elseif/else and when/elsewhen structure of the corresponding Modelica conditional.
 Each clause (except the else clause) contains one or more boolean or zero-crossing variables.
 When fully realized clauses would be able to represent logical "trees" over their variables: for now only OR logic is supported.

-Since FMUs are not going expose the full conditional block and clause structure to QSS via the model description XML file the conditional support has been simplified for FMUs to treat each Conditional object as a single-Variable clause.
+Since FMUs are not going expose the full conditional block and clause structure to QSS _via_ the model description XML file the conditional support has been simplified for FMUs to treat each Conditional object as a single-Variable clause.

 ### Connected Models

 Simulation of multiple subsystems models with some outputs connected to inputs in other models is important for SOEP.
-For this purpose the QSS application was extended to support multiple models and support for a `--con` option to specify interconnections was added.
+For this purpose SOEP-QSS was extended to support multiple models and support for a `--con` option to specify interconnections was added.
 When connections are specified the models run in a synched mode to provide the "current" inputs.

-Each connection is specified via a command line options of this form:
+Each connection is specified _via_ a command line options of this form:
 `--con=`_model1_`.`_inp\_var_`:`_model2_`.`_out\_var_

-Connected model simulations are supported for FMU-QSS and FMU-ME models.
+Connected model simulations are supported for FMU-ME models.

-#### Connected FMU-QSS Models

-Connected FMU-QSS models are treated as loosely coupled.
-Inputs manage their own state and trajectory independent of the corresponding outputs, getting the output state via "smooth tokens" that are packets containing the output value and derivative state.
-This loose coupling means there is some potential for discrepancy between outputs and inputs.
-The "smooth tokens" used to communicate output state to inputs has a next discrete even time field so that predicted discrete events will force a refresh of the inputs.

-There are two modes for synching the FMU-QSS models:
-1. Specifying a `--dtCon` connection sync time step will simulate each model for that time span in loops until finished.
-This limits the worst-case time sync error.
-2. Simulating without `--dtCon` causes a model event queue based sync that simulates each model until its next event past the first event time will modify a connected output.
-This allows other models to catch up before their inputs change.
-While the recommended approach, this does not assure perfect sync because output events do not trigger events in the corresponding inputs at the event time.
-It also will more accurate but less efficient than using a large enough `dtCon` to allow more events to be processed in each model simulation pass.

 #### Connected FMU-ME Models

-There are two methods available for simulating connected FMU-ME models: a loosely coupled approach analogous to the the FMU-QSS method and a "perfect sync" approach.
+There are two methods available for simulating connected FMU-ME models: a loosely coupled approach and a "perfect sync" approach.

 The loosely coupled approach allows the input variable updates to lag changes to the corresponding outputs by a user-specifiable time step.
 Inputs also do not generate output file entries at their output variable event times.
 This approach is provided as a demonstration of how connected FMU-ME could be simulated from a master algorithm that doesn't allow direct communication between the FMUs: the perfect sync approach is recommended instead and should provide better accuracy and efficiency.